celer-network/peti-rfq-mm/doc/mm.md

 # all periods' unit is second
 # indicates the period during which a price response from this mm is valid
 priceValidPeriod = 300
-# indicates the minimum period for this mm to complete transferring on dst chain, couting from the user confirms the quotation
+# indicates the minimum period for this mm to complete transferring on dst chain, counting from the user confirms the quotation
 dstTransferPeriod = 600
 # if faled to report token configs to rfq server, mm will be stucked and retry every <reportperiod> seconds until success.
 reportRetryPeriod = 5